-Rate request: 39 percent increase
+Rate request: 54.8 percent average increase

-On September 19, 2014, Genworth Life Insurance requested a rate increase of 39 percent on its Pre-PCS individual long-term care policies with lifetime benefits.
-These individual policies were sold from 1988 to 1998 and are no longer being marketed.
+On December 30, 2015 Genworth Life Insurance requested an average rate increase of 54.8 percent on a series of individual long-term care policies that were sold in Connecticut from 1994 to 2003.
+They are no longer being marketed.